 Kelly Elvin is the founder of TipTopTails Dog Training.
-Kelly has been coaching people and their dogs for over 15 years, and before that she practiced law for 10 years.
+Kelly has been coaching people and their dogs for over 18 years, and before that she practiced law for 10 years.
 She is a Certified Professional Dog Trainer-Knowledge Assessed, a professional member of the Association of Professional Dog Trainers, and a long-time board member and volunteer for Al-Van Humane Society.
-Kelly also is a certification instructor for the dog*tec Dog Walking Academy in Michigan, helping to teach professional dog walkers the skills to handle dogs safely and to run a business successfully.
+Kelly also is a certification instructor for the dog*biz Dog Walking Academy in Michigan, helping to teach professional dog walkers, pet sitters and dog daycare wranglers the skills to handle dogs safely and run a business successfully.

 Matt Elvin has been a certified Missing Animal Response Technician since 2007 and offered lost pet recovery services after training a dog to search for lost cats.
 He studied under Kat Albrecht, founder of Missing Pet Partnership (MPP), and served on MPP’s Board of Directors for three years.
 Before becoming a dog trainer, Matt practiced law for 14 years.

 Matt has been teaching nose work classes since 2011 and enjoys helping dogs develop their natural scenting abilities and build confidence through nose work.
-Matt also helped develop and teaches TipTopTails’ innovative Puppy Day School program, and is a certification instructor for the dog*tec Dog Walking Academy in Michigan, giving professional dog walkers the skills to handle dogs safely and to run a business successfully.
+Matt also helped develop and teaches TipTopTails’ innovative Puppy Day School and Tweener Day School programs, and is a certification instructor for the dog*tec Dog Walking Academy in Michigan, giving professional dog walkers the skills to handle dogs safely and to run a business successfully.

 Jessica Cefai loves to help her clients and their dogs learn new skills and build stronger relationships through teamwork.
 Jess has been teaching agility, puppy and good manners classes for six years, and has successfully competed with her dog in agility, dock jumping, and disc.